Editing and Publishing Workflow

 Creating or Selecting a Branch

 In order to begin making changes, an Editor or Admin first needs to create or select a branch.
-Branches can be created using the New Branch button located in the top admin toolbar.
+Branches can be created using the Edit button located in the top admin toolbar.
 Users can also select an existing branch by clicking the branches dropdown (defaulted to "latest").

 If creating a new branch, the UI will land the user on the new branch once it has been created.